 ONE COURSE IN BIOCHEMISTRY (no lab)

 2 ENGLISH/WRITING COURSES

-In addition, students should STRONGLY CONSIDER taking INTRODUCTION TO SOCIOLOGY, INTRODUCTION TO PSYCHOLOGY (both reflected in the PSYCHOLOGICAL, SOCIAL, AND BIOLOGICAL FOUNDATIONS OF BEHAVIOR section of the MCAT) and 1-2 ADDITIONAL UPPER LEVEL BIOLOGY CLASSES to solidify your basic biology foundation.
+Students should STRONGLY CONSIDER taking INTRODUCTION TO SOCIOLOGY and INTRODUCTION TO PSYCHOLOGY (both reflected in the PSYCHOLOGICAL, SOCIAL, AND BIOLOGICAL FOUNDATIONS OF BEHAVIOR section of the MCAT.

 1-2 Humanities classes such as Ethics, Medical Ethics, Public Health or Latin.

 Math requirements vary widely among medical schools.
 You are going to get mixed answers when you ask advisors if you need math for medical school.
 Some are quick to say, you don't need it, but check again.
 It is true that only 40% of the allopathic medical schools have a "formal math requirement", but a knowledge of mathematical principles should be understood by all.
 Many will accept AP or IB, but if you are applying to California, be aware that not all California state medical schools accept them.
 These are matriculation requirements not application requirements so you can take math senior year and still be fine.
 Bryn Mawr maintains a list of math requirements by medical school as stated in the MSAR, but follow up with your own research on each medical school website since things can change.
 Plus other engineering or related classes might also fulfill this requirement so dig a bit deeper to find the answer.